 - Your verifier will visit to make sure that you are set up to make safe and suitable food.

 - They will also look through the food records that you are required to maintain.

 When you need to do it

 - New centres must be verified within a month of opening.

 - Existing centres and kōhanga reo should have now applied for registration and will have up to 12 months from registering to get verified.

-- You'll be verified once every 3 years, if there are no food safety issues.
+You will be verified once every three years, if there are no food safety issues.

 Last reviewed: Has this been useful?
 Give us your feedback